 But now, I have decided to make peace with the swirl of the sometimes seemingly contradictory interests in my life.
 To finally embrace myself as the the sage, the alchemist, the creator, and the warrior that I am, and have been, since I landed on this earth.
 To understand that, while I may not be the ultimate specialist in any particular area, the wide spectrum of things that I have done have added a richness and texture to my life that I would not have had otherwise.
 To realize that perhaps for some of us the sacred calling is to open our arms wide to all the things we love, no matter what it looks like to anyone else; finally putting all of those pieces together.

 …And if it still doesn’t make any sense to you, that’s OK; I am still glad to you are here.

 “It is only through mystery and madness that the soul is revealed” – Thomas Moore

 Peace & love,

-– Originally from upstate New York, Joni McKeown has lived in various parts of the country, but now calls Nashville her home, along with her husband Robert.
-Joni has a discipleship-counseling diploma from ADT, and is certified in the state of Tennessee as an Acupuncture Detoxification Specialist, holds a WSET 2 Award in Wine & Spirits, and is currently studying herbalism and permaculture.
+– Originally from upstate New York, Joni McKeown has lived in various parts of the country, but now calls Nashville her home, along with her husband Robert, at The Spring House.
+Joni has a discipleship-counseling diploma from ADT, is licensed in the state of Tennessee as an Acupuncture Detoxification Specialist, holds a WSET 2 Award in Wine & Spirits, and is currently studying herbalism and permaculture.